Can Medical Debt Impact Credit Scores?

 An injury, illness, or surgery can result in unexpected and unplanned medical bills.
 While health insurance may help, many people still struggle to pay medical bills while trying to make ends meet.

-Most healthcare providers do not report to the three major credit bureaus (Equifax, Experian and TransUnion), which means most medical debt is not typically included on credit reports and does not generally factor into credit scores.
+Most healthcare providers do not report to the three nationwide credit bureaus (Equifax, Experian and TransUnion), which means most medical debt is not typically included on credit reports and does not generally factor into credit scores.

 But if a healthcare provider turns your account over to a collection agency because you haven’t paid the amount due, the collection agency may report that information to the credit bureaus after a 180-day (six-month) period.

-In 2017, the three major credit bureaus instituted new rules about medical debt reported by collection agencies.
+In 2017, the three nationwide credit bureaus instituted new rules about medical debt reported by collection agencies.
 Those rules enacted the 180-day waiting period before a medical debt reported by a collection agency appears on someone's credit reports.
 The waiting period allows consumers time to make payments or payment arrangements with medical providers and insurance companies before the collection agency can report the debt as past due.

 In addition, the credit bureaus are required to remove a medical debt reported by a collection agency if the collection agency reports the amount as paid -- or being paid -- by insurance.